 - 2.1.
-This document applies to all employees who are affected by organisational change. - 2.2.
-This policy also relates to staff joining or leaving he Trust under Transfer of Undertakings Protection of Employment Regulations (TUPE). - 2.3.
-This policy does not apply to: - Individuals engaged under a bank agreement. - Those subject to redeployment on the grounds of ill health or for other reasons not associated with organisational change. - Staff seconded into the Trust (those staff are the responsibility of their substantive employer). - Staff subject to minor changes (see section 2.5). - 2.4.
-Organisational changes and/or transformation include (but not limited to) - Service Redesign/Restructure/ Reorganisation leading to local changes to terms and conditions of employment - Changes to staff rosters or working hours - Major changes in working practices
+This document applies to all colleagues who are affected by organisational change. - 2.2.
+This policy also relates to colleagues joining or leaving the Trust under Transfer of Undertakings Protection of Employment Regulations (TUPE). - 2.3.
+This policy does not apply to: - Individuals engaged under a bank agreement. - Those subject to redeployment on the grounds of ill health or for other reasons not associated with organisational change. - Colleagues seconded into the Trust (those colleagues are the responsibility of their substantive employer). - Colleagues subject to minor changes (see section 2.5). - 2.4.
+Organisational changes and/or transformation include (but not limited to) - Service Redesign/Restructure/ Reorganisation leading to local changes to terms and conditions of employment - Changes to colleague rosters or working hours - Major changes in working practices